-The dental hygienist described to us the procedures they used to improve the outcomes for patients with gum disease.
+The dentists and dental hygiene therapist described to us the procedures they used to improve the outcomes for patients with gum disease.
 This involved providing patients with preventative advice, taking plaque and gum bleeding scores and recording detailed charts of the patient's gum condition.